tmaringgele/CausalBoundingEngine/docs/source/algorithms.rst

 2. **Do you have an instrument?**

-   - Yes → Use AutoBound, CausalOptim, or Zaffalonbounds
+   - Yes → Use Autobound, Causaloptim, or Zaffalonbounds
    - No → Continue to step 3

 3. **What are your computational constraints?**

    - Need fast results → Use Manski or TianPearl
-   - Have more time → Consider AutoBound, CausalOptim, or Zaffalonbounds
+   - Have more time → Consider Autobound, Causaloptim, or Zaffalonbounds

 4. **What assumptions can you make?**

    - No assumptions → Use Manski
    - Weak confounding → Use EntropyBounds with appropriate theta
-   - Standard assumptions → Use TianPearl or AutoBound
+   - Standard assumptions → Use TianPearl or Autobound

 5. **What external dependencies do you have?**

-   - Core Python only → Use Manski, TianPearl, AutoBound, or EntropyBounds
+   - Core Python only → Use Manski, TianPearl, Autobound, or EntropyBounds
-   - R available → Consider CausalOptim
+   - R available → Consider Causaloptim
    - Java available → Consider Zaffalonbounds

 Robustness Strategy